 In a manner similar to the first story arc, the final issue of the “Ends of the Earth” storyline scales back the wacky and crazy gadgets in order to focus on completing the story.
 However, Batman does manage to find the time to use an antique bayonet to fight Ra’s al Ghul.
 It seems oddly fitting to use a somewhat ancient weapon to fight an even more ancient man, which is perhaps the theme Snyder was trying to convey.
 Either way, though less crazy than other moments from this series, it is still a cool scene to see.

-Issues ten and eleven of All-Star Batman see the beginning of “The First Ally” storyline and also see the end of Batman’s odd arsenal.
-So far, issue ten has Bats fighting off villains with a painting and issue eleven has him use a grappling hook.
-However, neither of these qualify as bizarre enough to stand with the other denizens of this list.
+The next few issues of All-Star Batman see the beginning of “The First Ally” storyline and also see the end of Batman’s odd arsenal.
+So far, none of the weapons from this new storyline qualify as bizarre enough to stand with the other denizens of this list.